areve/vue-pwa-demo/README.md

 * make the notes render from an array using `v-for`
 * add a button to add a new note
 * add a remove button to each note
+* add input and textarea
+* add edit and cancel buttons to notes

 ## Build Setup